abyrvalg/ServerQuery/README.md

 ```javascript
     liteql.call({"resourceName" : ["string", 1, true, {"key": "value"}, ["a", "r", "r", "a", "y"]]});
 ```
-### Using results of previous resource handlers as parameters for futher ones
+### Using results of previous resource handlers as parameters for further ones
 If we want a resource handler to use the result of other one, we can do that using "\_" at the beginning of parameter key.
 Assume we defined two resource handlers:
 ```javascript